You can use the Netflix HTML5 player or the Silverlight plug-in to watch Netflix TV shows and movies on:

-Windows computers running Windows XP or later.
+Windows computers running Windows 7 or later.

 Mac computers running OS X El Capitan version 10.11.6 or later.